 Healthcare is a right.
 No one should die because they can’t afford to go to the doctor; people should not go bankrupt because they can’t afford their medication.
 We need to ensure everyone has access to quality, affordable health insurance and we must empower people to make their own health decisions.
-I am in favor of Medicare for All for those who want it, and I support measures to increase healthcare coverage.
+I am in favor of Medicare for All for those who want it in the form of a robust public option, and I support measures to increase healthcare coverage.
 On the campaign trail, I have met many people here in Northern Wisconsin who want to keep their private insurance, including hard-working members of our unions who have fought hard for their health insurance.
 I will also fight to protect coverage for those with pre-existing conditions.
 We need to ensure any healthcare reform does not reduce their coverage and control costs.
 And we need to legalize medical marijuana because no one should be forced to suffer from a health condition or side effect that can be relieved through its use.

 Corporate special interests and Washington politicians allowed the costs of prescription drugs to skyrocket out of control.
 We need to take on Big Pharma and lower the costs of prescription drugs.
 If a medication only costs $3 to make, they should not be able to sell it for $1000.
 That is just plain wrong.

 I am also a fierce defender of a woman’s right to choose and to make her own health decisions.
 And when we talk about health care, we must also include accessible mental health care.
 We need to remove the stigma surrounding mental health issues and make sure people can seek the treatment they need.

 Here in the 7th District, we need to make sure that we fund our hospitals and medical services, especially to serve rural communities and to ensure access to critical medical needs, including maternal healthcare and emergency healthcare.